Dave Crooks

-Dave Crooks (born December 13, 1963) is a radio station owner and former member of the Indiana House of Representatives, where he represented the 63rd District from 1996 to 2008.
+Dave Crooks (born December 13, 1963) was the Chairman of the Indiana Democratic Party's 8th Congressional District committee (2023–26), former member of the Indiana House of Representatives, where he represented the 63rd District from 1996 to 2008 and a former commercial radio station owner.

 Early life, education, and business career

-Crooks was born and raised in Sullivan County, Indiana.
+Crooks was born in Sullivan County, Indiana and raised in Graysville.
 He grew up in a working-class household, where his brother was a mine worker, his mother and sister were steel workers, and his father was a machinist.
 Crooks entered the work force at the age of nine at a gas station down the street from his family's home.
-He began working at his first radio station at 17 and eventually came to own stations in both Daviess and Knox counties.